Yup'ik: Yuuyaraq

-Yuuyaraq or Way of life (yuuyaraq sg yuuyarat pl in Yup'ik, cuuyaraq in Cup'ik, cuuyarar in Cupig) is the term for the Yup'ik way of life as a human being.
+Yuuyaraq or Way of life (yuuyaraq sg yuuyarat pl in Yupʼik, cuuyaraq in Cupʼik, cuuyarar in Cupig) is the term for the Yupʼik way of life as a human being.
 The expression encompasses interactions with others, subsistence or traditional knowledge, environmental or traditional ecological knowledge, and understanding, indigenous psychology, and spiritual balance.

-Yuuyaraq defined the correct way of thinking and speaking about all living things, especially the great sea and land mammals on which the Yup'ik relied for food, clothing, shelter, tools, kayaks, and other essentials.
+Yuuyaraq defined the correct way of thinking and speaking about all living things, especially the great sea and land mammals on which the Yupʼik relied for food, clothing, shelter, tools, kayaks, and other essentials.
 These great creatures were sensitive; they were believed able to understand human conversations, and they demanded and received respect.
 Yuuyaraq prescribed the correct method of hunting and fishing and the correct way of handling all fish and game caught by the hunter in order to honor and appease the spirits and maintain a harmonious relationship with the fish and game.
 Although unwritten, this way can be compared to Mosaic law because it governed all aspects of a human being's life.

 Elders

-An Alaska Native elder (tegganeq sg tegganrek dual tegganret pl in Yup'ik, teggneq sg teggnerek ~ teggenrek dual teggneret ~ teggenret pl in Cup'ik, taqnelug in Cupig) is a respected elder.
+An Alaska Native elder (tegganeq sg tegganrek dual tegganret pl in Yupʼik, teggneq sg teggnerek ~ teggenrek dual teggneret ~ teggenret pl in Cupʼik, taqnelug in Cupʼig) is a respected elder.
 The elder is defined as an individual who has lived an extended life, maintains a healthy lifestyle, and has a wealth of cultural information and knowledge.
 The elder has expertise based upon know-how and provides consultation to the community and family when needed.
 Traditionally, knowledge was passed down from the elders to the youth through storytelling.
 A naucaqun is a lesson or reminder by which the younger generation learns from the experience of the elders.

-Tegganeq is derived from the Yup'ik word tegge- meaning "to be hard; to be tough".
-Yup'ik discipline is different from Western discipline.
-The discipline and authority within Yup'ik child-rearing practices have at their core respect for the children.
+Tegganeq is derived from the Yupʼik word tegge- meaning "to be hard; to be tough".
+Yupʼik discipline is different from Western discipline.
+The discipline and authority within Yupʼik child-rearing practices have at their core respect for the children.

 More recently, elders have been invited to attend and present at national conferences and workshops.
 Elders-in-residence is a program that involves elders in teaching and curriculum development in a formal educational setting (oftentimes a university), and is intended to influence the content of courses and the way the material is taught.